peter88213/yw-reporter/docs/usage.md

 The report options are set by ticking checkboxes.
 On program startup, the latest options selected are preset.

-When the yWriter project is selected and the options are set, you can launch the report generator with **Create report**.
+When the yWriter project is selected and the options are set, you can launch the report generator with **Create report** *(Alt-C)*.
 A HTML report file is created in the yWriter project folder, and a web browser window opens to show it.
 If a report file already exists, you will be asked before it is overwritten.

 If you wish to keep a report, you can save it under a different name from within the web browser.